Printer-Friendly Format | Email this Link | Contact Me

 Pleistocene Adaptation

-The hallmark of the PaleoIndian period is that this is the within, but near the end of the Pleistocene Era--the Ice Age.
-The term "Paleo-Indian" refers to human adaptation to, and exploitation of, Pleistocene environments and associated plants and animals.
+The hallmark of the PaleoAmerican period is that this is the within, but near the end of the Pleistocene Era--the Ice Age.
+The term "Paleo-American" refers to human adaptation to, and exploitation of, Pleistocene environments and associated plants and animals.

 Very little data is available for this period of time.
 There are several reasons for this.
 First, there were very few people around this early.
 Populations grow over time.
 The initial occupation of North America was relatively late in comparison to the Old World, where the hominid species evolved.
 Second, time erases evidence through acts of nature.
 The older the archaeological site, the greater that chances that random events will destroy the site.
 In addition, all sites slowly decay.
 Their organic remains tend to be the first to go.
 Any features (soil stains, firepits, post molds, etc.) tend to erode away as artifacts and features are moved around by burrowing animals and plant roots.
 Artifacts and features in shallow soils are smeared out by freeze-thaw or moist-dry cycles.
 Third, the Willamette Valley is slowly filling up with sediments.
 Before the dams were built, the rate was about nine inches per thousand years.
 A site over 11,000 years ago would thus average about 8.25 feet below current surfaces.
 The chances of finding such sites are very remote.
 Continue with Pleistocene »